 Gawronski, B., & LeBel, E. P. (2008).
 Understanding patterns of attitude change: When implicit measures show change, but explicit measures do not.
 Journal of Experimental Social Psychology, 44, 1355-1361.
 DOI: 10.1016/j.jesp.2008.04.005 [PDF]

 Gawronski, B., LeBel, E. P., & Peters, K.P.
 (2007).
 What do implicit measures tell us?
 Scrutinizing the validity of three common assumptions.
 Perspectives on Psychological Science, 2, 181-193.
 DOI: 10.1111/j.1745-6916.2007.00036.x [PDF]

 LeBel, E. P., & Campbell, L. (2015).
 Bold conjectures meet open science: Accelerating theory development in social psychology by testing riskier predictions via pre-registration.
-Manuscript in preparation.
+Unpublished manuscript.
 [Abstract]

-Tobin, C., & LeBel, E. P. (2015).
+Tobin, C., & LeBel, E. P. (2014).
 Replication difficulties of Payne, Hall, Cameron, and Bishara's (2010) multinomial processing tree model of the affect misattribution procedure.
 Unpublished manuscript.
-[SSRN pre-print] [Data/Materials ]
+[SSRN pre-print]

-LeBel, E. P., & Stahl, C. (2015).
+LeBel, E. P., & Stahl, C. (2013).
 Modeling mechanism heterogeneity in the affect misattribution procedure: A hierarchical latent-class multinomial processing tree model approach.
-Manuscript in preparation.
-[Working Paper] [Data/Materials (coming soon) ]
+Unpublished manuscript.
+[Working Paper]